asadjvd/Kubernetes-Projects/full-stack_chatApp/Kubernetes/README.md

 ### Step 4

-Once PV and PVC are deployed, we deploy the frontend, backend, mongodb deployments and services with a single command shared below along with the screenshot of all the resources manifests used:
+Once PV and PVC are deployed, we deploy the frontend, backend, mongodb deployments and services with a single command shared below along with the screenshot of all the resources manifests used.
+The deployments for each component would be used to manage pods and deployments provide benefits such as easy to scale, pods self-healing and rolling updates.
+Backend service was deployed as the nginx.conf file in frontend had a location (/api) that had a dependancy of backend service at 5001 port.
+Frontend service was deployed to ensure internal access to frontend pods.
+MongoDB service was deployed to provide a stable DNS name for DB connectivity.

 ```
 cd /Kubernetes-Projects/full-stack_chatApp/Kubernetes